What is an online banking payment API?

 Optimise the checkout experience

-Offering many different payment methods can be harmful if you overcrowd your checkout experience.
+Offering many different payment methods can result in an overcrowded checkout experience.
 Faced with a long list of payment options, customers may become overwhelmed and disengaged.
-It’s the same if the checkout page is not in the local language, if prices are quoted in a foreign currency, or if data formats and forms have been configured for other places.

 Again, this is a lot for merchants to consider, especially if they intend to create segmented checkout experiences for different markets.
-A payment API can help them create localised checkout experiences for each market, giving them the variety they need to keep their customers happy.
+A payment API can help you create localised checkouts, allowing you to tailor the experience to customers in each region.

 Collect and analyse real-time data